liquinlab/elm-smile/docs/coding/overview.md

 # Coding Overview

 The following sections describe how to design experiments using the <SmileText/>
 project.
-It covers the basic of programming new task elements, configuring the timeline/flow of your experiments, and customizing the look and feel of your experiments.
+It covers the basics of programming new task elements, configuring the timeline/flow of your experiments, and customizing the look and feel of your experiments.